We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 • Automations to save time on repetitive tasks

-If you don’t want to start from scratch, Notion has over 10,000 customizable templates to help you find a design that works for you.
+If you don’t want to start from scratch, Notion has more than 10,000 customizable templates to help you find a design that works for you.

 When you’re ready to upgrade to a more powerful tool with greater functionality, Pipedrive offers reasonable pricing plans to get started.